Vancouver BC • Breweries • Wineries • Cideries • Tank Rooms • Barrel Rooms

 What flooring is best for a brewhouse or winery production area?

-For harsher-use production spaces with thermal shock, washdowns, and heavier exposure, urethane cement is often the stronger choice.
-Other areas may be good candidates for epoxy or broadcast resin systems depending on use.
+For harsher production spaces with thermal shock, washdowns and heavier exposure, urethane cement is often the stronger choice.
+Other areas may be good candidates for epoxy or broadcast resin systems depending on room use.

 Can you work around production schedules?

 In many cases, yes.
-Phased work, shutdown planning, and off-hours scheduling can often be coordinated where site conditions and scope allow.
+Phased work, shutdown planning and off-hours scheduling can often be coordinated where site conditions and project scope allow.

 Do you install coves and hygienic transitions?